 Little ‘t’ trauma is anytime someone did not fully process an emotion at the time of the incident.
 It doesn’t have to be big incidents.
 It can be as simple as being told you are “too sensitive” repeatedly, for example.
 Trauma causes us to change our behavior to avoid that particular trauma from happening again, i.e. stifling your reactions so no one calls you sensitive or a baby.

 Stigma and Change

-Since change is something we rarely choose just for the fun of it, we usually have to feel a lot of pain before we are will to address working on our own energetic armor and emotional baggage.
-Hitting rock bottom is a Dark Night of the Soul and is only the beginning of the journey.
+Since change is something, we rarely choose just for the fun of it, we usually have to feel a lot of pain before we are will to address working on our own energetic armor and emotional baggage.
+Hitting rock bottom is a Dark Night of the Soul and is only the beginning of a spiritual awakening.

 And the journey has no end...

 And it is a journey that never truly ends.
 I have had a variety of teachers over the years and chosen a handful of healing modalities to help me along the way.
 I have had several dark nights of the soul as well and expect I will have more in the future.
 A spiritual path is not all love and light.

 It is about self-mastery (never to be fully achieved in our lifetime), it is about expansion, it is about embodying the soul and becoming our true self.
 The part of us not stifled, beaten down, or crippled due to life experiences beyond our control.

 And it is a path I will always choose even when it is scary or hard because the benefits far out weigh standing still in my fear and pain.
 Finding inner contentment along the journey provides a confidence and peace that are their own reward.